ZenPylon/zenpylon.me/content/about.md

 I'm a software engineer based in Minneapolis.
 I really value curiosity, empathy, and self-reflection.

 Outside of work, my hobbies include piano, meditation, running, and learning about basically anything.
-I'm a compulsive pun generator, and I feel a visceral delight in clanging.
+I'm a compulsive pun generator, and I feel a visceral delight in word play.
 Sorry in advance (I am not)!

 I hold a B.A. in philosophy from the University of Minnesota.